KarolZajac/KarolZajac/README.md

 - 👋 Hi, I’m @KarolZajac
 - 🌱 I’m studying Computer Science at AGH in Cracow.
-- 👀 I’m interested in databases and web-applications.
-- 🌱 I'm currently learning AngularJS.
 - 📫 How to reach me : karol.zajac30@gmail.com

 <!---